python-poetry/poetry/docs/basic-usage.md

 In our example, we are requesting the `pendulum` package with the version constraint `^1.4`.
 This means any version greater or equal to 1.4.0 and less than 2.0.0 (`>=1.4.0 <2.0.0`).

-Please read [Dependency specification](/docs/dependency-specification) for more in-depth information on versions, how versions relate to each other, and on the different ways you can specify dependencies.
+Please read [Dependency specification]({{< relref "dependency-specification" >}} "Dependency specification documentation") for more in-depth information on versions, how versions relate to each other, and on the different ways you can specify dependencies.

-!!!note
+{{% note %}}
 **How does Poetry download the right files?**

 When you specify a dependency in `pyproject.toml`, Poetry first takes the name of the package that you have requested and searches for it in any repository you have registered using the `repositories` key.
 If you have not registered any extra repositories, or it does not find a package with that name in the repositories you have specified, it falls back on PyPI.

 When Poetry finds the right package, it then attempts to find the best match for the version constraint you have specified.
+{{% /note %}}

 ## Installing dependencies